NEHONIX/FortifyJS/README.md

 const secureBuffer = FortifyJS.createSecureBuffer(32);
 secureBuffer.getBuffer().set(sensitiveData);
 // Use the buffer...
-secureBuffer.destroy(); // Automatically zeros memory
+secureBuffer.destroy(); // Automatically zeros memory with multiple passes

 // Create a secure string that can be explicitly cleared const secureString = FortifyJS.createSecureString("sensitive password");